maxburtis/oyster_app/README.md

 ### Sampling cadence and design
 - **Frequency:** every 2 weeks during the grow-out season
-- **Per site:** maintain a designated *sample bag* placed near the same location each time (e.g., adjacent to a buoy or representative cage)
+- **Per site:** maintain at least 3 designated *sample bags* placed near the same location each time (e.g., adjacent to a buoy or representative cage)
 - **Initial sample size:** target ~200 oysters per sample bag at the start; continue sampling the same bag over time, adjusting counts as mortalities occur

 **Optional (for market density calibration):**